 Maybe the favorite trend we are witnessing in Las Vegas, and mentioned in the website article, is people making the backyard more livable and creating areas similar to family or living rooms outdoors.
 With our year-round climate, Las Vegas is perfect for backyard living.

 From Blackmore: “To get the most out of their landscapes, whatever the weather, homeowners are incorporating elements like outdoor heaters, pergolas, and awnings, according to the National Association of Landscape Professionals (NALP).
-As well, landscapers are focusing on trees and shrubs that offer multi-season interest in the way of flowers, fruit, attractive textures, and fall color.”
+Landscapers are focusing on trees and shrubs that offer multi-season interest in the way of flowers, fruit, attractive textures, and fall color.”
+Landscaping trees should be well-maintained through tree trimming and pest control.
+But if there are dying or rotten trees in your property, you may have to get rid of them with the help of a tree removal service.

 We can design yards with state-of-the-art 3D technology and your new dream yard–with living spaces–comes to life right before your very eyes.